vishwasmittal/what-happens-when/you_install_postgres_on_ubuntu.md

       @includedir /etc/sudoers.d
       ```
-   2. Read additional configurations `/etc/sudoers.d/*`
+   2. Reads additional configurations `/etc/sudoers.d/*`:
       ```bash
       # User rules for ubuntu
       ubuntu ALL=(ALL) NOPASSWD:ALL
       ```
-   3. If the user has sufficient privilege to run this command, the system changes the UID (user id) from current user (UID=1000) to root (UID=0), giving it root privileges for the duration of the process.
+   3. If the user has sufficient privileges to run this command, the system changes the UID (user ID) from current user (UID=1000) to root (UID=0), giving it root privileges for the duration of the process.

-3. Sudo executes `apt`
+3. Sudo executes `apt`:
    ```c
    pid_t childPid = fork();
    if (childPid == 0) {